Rio de Janeiro: Sports

 As in the rest of Brazil, association football is the most popular sport.
 The city's major teams are Flamengo, Vasco da Gama, Fluminense and Botafogo.
 Madureira, Bangu, Portuguesa, America and Bonsucesso are small clubs.
-Famous players born in the city include Zico, Romário and Ronaldo.
+Players born in the city include Zico, Romário and Ronaldo.
 Rio de Janeiro was one of the host cities of the 1950 and 2014 FIFA World Cups, for which on both occasions Brazil was the host nation.
 In 1950, the Maracanã Stadium hosted 8 matches, including all but one of the host team's matches.
-The Maracanã was also the location of the infamous tournament-deciding match between Uruguay and Brazil, where Brazil only needed a draw to win the final group stage and the whole tournament.
+The Maracanã was also the location of the tournament-deciding match between Uruguay and Brazil, where Brazil only needed a draw to win the final group stage and the whole tournament.
 Brazil ended up losing 2–1 in front of a home crowd of more than 199,000.
 In 2014, the Maracanã hosted seven matches, including the final, where Germany beat Argentina 1–0.

 On 2 October 2009, the International Olympic Committee selected Rio de Janeiro to host the 2016 Summer Olympics.
 Rio made their first bid for the 1936 Summer Olympics, but lost to Berlin.
 They later made bids for the 2004 and 2012 Games, but failed to become a candidate city both times.
 Those games were awarded to Athens and London respectively.
 Rio is the first Brazilian and South American city to host the Summer Olympics.
 Rio de Janeiro also became the first city in the southern hemisphere outside of Australia to host the games – Melbourne in 1956 and Sydney in 2000.
 In July 2007, Rio successfully organized and hosted the XV Pan American Games.
 Rio de Janeiro also hosted the 2011 Military World Games from 15 to 24 July 2011.
 The 2011 Military World Games were the largest military sports event ever held in Brazil, with approximately 4,900 athletes from 108 countries competing in 20 sports.
 Rio de Janeiro hosted the 2016 Olympics and Paralympics.
 The Olympic Games were held from 5 to 21 August 2016.
 The Paralympics were held from 7 to 18 September 2016.